-Kate Derbyshire - Ceramic Artist & Teacher
+Kate Derbyshire - Artist Statement

 My original training was in ceramics at Howard gardens in Cardiff.
 I have since gone on to explore mosaic glass and willow, largely due to my connection with Llanover Hall Arts Centre.
 Whilst working at the Centre I was asked to cover a mosaic class when the teacher rang in sick, and since then I've never really looked back.
 When taking part in a discussion about the ways of expanding the curriculum at Llanover I suggested stained glass, the Centre paid for part of the course and invested in the equipment to set it up.
 The willow I learnt from one of my sisters so that I could incorporate it into the children's summer school at the Centre.
 Llanover also provided my introduction to community art through their community arts programme run by Barbara Williams.
 I attended Bill Swan's glass course at Llanover and discovered etching slumping and engraving so altogether Llanover has been pretty central to my artistic development.